mark-borg/Mark-Borg.github.io/_pages/about.md

 &nbsp;

-Hi, I'm **Mark Borg**: interested in computer vision, AI, machine learning, data science, computer programming, and anything that deals with technology.
+Hi, I'm **Mark Borg**: interested in data science, AI and machine learning, computer vision, computer programming, and anything that deals with technology.

 ### About this Site